 Your 2,500 square foot custom home could have an Ikea kitchen with laminate tops and 1.5 bathrooms or it could have a $100,000 kitchen with 3.5 bathrooms.
 Bathrooms and kitchens are the most expensive rooms in homes.

 You could have vinyl siding on the exterior, high end wood siding, masonry veneer or stone.
 These all vary significantly in price and will affect structural requirements and finishing details.
 Keep in mind that changing one aspect of the build will often change details for other aspects.

 Windows & Doors

 You could spend $30,000 on cheap double glazed vinyl windows or you could go for Passive House Certified triple glazed windows with wood frames and aluminum cladding which could run you $100,000+.
 It’s not one or the other however this shows the significant price range.

 Do you want cheap vinyl flooring and carpet or do you want reclaimed hardwood floors and porcelain tile?
 Carpet stairs or hardwood stairs?
 Wood railing or steel and glass railing?
 Finished basement, unfinished basement or no basement?

 These are just some of the factors that will affect pricing of your custom home.
-I’m not saying you have to go to one extreme or the other, my point is that you can build a 2,500 square foot custom home on the perfect site with cheap finishes, 1.5 bathrooms and an Ikea kitchen OR you could building a 2,500 square foot custom home with reclaimed high end projects, quality windows, a garage, 3.5 bathrooms and Passive House Certification.
+I’m not saying you have to go to one extreme or the other, my point is that you can build a 2,500 square foot custom home on the perfect site with cheap finishes, 1.5 bathrooms and an Ikea kitchen OR you could building a 2,500 square foot custom home with reclaimed high end products, quality windows, a garage, 3.5 bathrooms and Passive House Certification.
 Both have the same square footage but they will be in completely different price ranges.